 Using Scala 3 with Spark

 Apache Spark is a hugely popular data engineering tool that accounts for a large segment of the Scala community.
-Every Spark release is tied to a specific Scala version, so a large subset of Scala users have little control over the Scala version they use because it is dictated by Spark.
+Every Spark release is tied to a specific Scala version, so a large subset of Scala users have little control over the Scala version they use because Spark dictates it.

 Scala 2.13 was released in June 2019, but it took more than two years and a huge effort by the Spark maintainers for the first Scala 2.13-compatible Spark release (Spark 3.2.0) to arrive.
 While developers appreciated how much work went into upgrading Spark to Scala 2.13, it was still a little frustrating to be stuck on an older version of Scala for so long.